Samsung Galaxy A36 Review: Mid-range goodness, but can it hold off its rivals?

 Oh, and the so-called Key Island design feature is still here.
 It houses both the power and volume buttons in a raised bezel, which is something only available on the Galaxy A-series.

 The Galaxy A36 comes in Lavender, Black, White, and Lime colors.
-We appreciate the variety, but the colors aren't very
+We appreciate the variety, but the colors aren't very vivid.

 The display of the phone has grown ever-so-slightly, and we get marginally thinner bezels at the top and the sides with the Galaxy A36.
-It features a 6.64-inch display, while its predecessor boasted a 6.6-inch screen.
+It features a 6.7-inch display, while its predecessor boasted a 6.6-inch screen.

-The display is still a Super AMOLED one and boasts FHD+ resolution, as well as capable of refreshing at up to 120 times a second for the smoothest experience.
-The major improvement here is in the peak brightness department, though: the Galaxy A36 can hit significantly brighter, at up to 1,200 nits as per Samsung.
+The major improvement here is in the peak brightness department, where our in-house benchmark tests show the Galaxy A36 can get significantly brighter.
 That's a significant and most welcome departure from the older Galaxy A35, which could only hit around 500 nits or so.
+Color accuracy and gamma are also fairly good, making for one very decent display!

 In real life, it's an okay display, just like most of Samsung's AMOLEDs have been over the years.
 It's fairly legible outside, surely not as much as a flagship phone, but we have to readjust our expectations accordingly.